Better lung health for all

 Based on both an organisational questionnaire and a patient questionnaire, the BTS Audit returned a range of key findings on the benefits and availability of Respiratory Support Units (RSU) care including:

-• Hospitality mortality was significantly lower for patients in RSU-equipped hospitals (23%) than those in non-RSU hospitals (35%).
+• Hospital mortality was significantly lower for patients in RSU-equipped hospitals (23%) than those in non-RSU hospitals (35%).

 • 60% of hospitals had a designated RSU, but only 42% of patients requiring enhanced respiratory care were treated in an RSU.